July 26, 2022

 - reducing the number of late reported grades (outcome #4)

 The first two two areas are not only important for us as they provide much needed information to students and other departments of the university, but they also are key to keeping the university in compliance with key governmental regulations.
-The large-scale use of the level override creates problems for departments and for students, and has created difficult operational problems when used inappropriately.

 All assessments saw positive results through the work and cooperation of our colleagues in the Schools and Colleges, and the integration of new technology into our processes.
+We anticipate this upcoming year to finish a project to implement a new graduation application and start building a workflow for schools/colleges/departments to use for certification of degrees and certificates.
+This will allow for data quality checks at the point of certification.

 Any comments you have regarding these outcomes, our assessment of them, or other outcomes we may consider for future years can be directed to me at firstname.lastname@example.org.
 Your feedback is welcome.